Peter Dutton: Negative gearing

 Dutton opposes any changes to negative gearing which offers tax breaks to property investors, saying in May 2017 that changing it would harm the economy.
 He owns six properties with his wife, including a shopping centre in Townsville.

 Personal life

 Dutton married his first wife when he was 22 years of age; the marriage ended after a few months.
 His eldest child, a daughter, was born in 2002 to another partner, and split time between her parents in a shared parenting arrangement.
 In 2003, Dutton married his second wife, Kirilly, with whom he has two sons.

 Dutton "identifies with the Catholic Church even if he does not attend church regularly".

 On 13 March 2020, Dutton announced that he had tested positive for COVID-19, becoming the first federal cabinet member to do so.

 Dutton suffers from the skin condition alopecia totalis.

 Dutton supports the Brisbane Broncos in the National Rugby League, but also backed the eventually successful membership bid for a second Brisbane team in the league (the Dolphins).
 In the Australian Football League, he supports the Brisbane Lions.

+In April 2026, Dutton was appointed to the board of Queensland Investment Corporation.

+Dutton formerly owned a large farm estate in Dayboro.